ChristopherBaim/Political_GPS/README.md

 I solved this problem by first checking whether my location was located in any of the few enclave districts.
 Once enclaved districts were ruled out, I could check just the outer polygons of the remaining districts without issue.

-#### Optimization
+### Optimization

 While checking every district sequentially runs quickly on a desktop, it was far too inefficient to run on a Pi Zero.
-Each point-in-polygon check only has a [time complexity of O(n)](https://www.sciencedirect.com/science/article/pii/S0098300496000714) where n is the number of vertices,but because of the large number of vertices and hundreds of districts to check, it was still very slow.
+Each point-in-polygon check only has a [time complexity of O(n)](https://www.sciencedirect.com/science/article/pii/S0098300496000714) where n is the number of vertices, but because of the large number of vertices and hundreds of districts to check, it was still very slow.
 The geometry simplification certainly helped by reducing 90% of the total vertices, but more optimization was needed.